 Ever heard of Disneybounding?
-While it may sound like something Jasmine and Aladdin were inspired to do after reading Fifty Shades of Grey, it’s actually much more innocent.
-It's not exactly one of the secrets of Disney parks, so what is it?
+What is it?
 As Mickey Mouse might say, "Why, Disneybounding is the fad of designing clothes inspired by Disney characters, haha!"

-The ranks of Disneybounders are growing, filled with pretty talented and creative individuals.
-They aim to add to the magic in Disney parks, making it a happier place because no one likes to see sad kids at Disneyland.
-Disneybounders have even made outfits inspired by Finding Nemo, which is crazy because tons of people struggle with just matching shoes and belts.
+The ranks of Disneybounders are growing, filled with talented and creative individuals.
+They aim to add to the magic in Disney parks, making it a happier place, because no one likes to see sad kids at Disneyland.
+Disneybounders have even made outfits inspired by Finding Nemo, which is wild because tons of people struggle with just matching shoes and belts.